samparkewolfe/Sound_Control/README.md

     * Linear Regression.

 * Grab n Play (New Model)
-    * Record sensor input into a new dict with a different record button.
-(Done)
-	* Record number of dimensions of instrument.
-(Done)
-	* Function which selects n number of samples from the new dict.
-(Done)
-		* And randomly generates a list of values between 0 128 for n-dimensions of instrument.
-(Done)
-	* Append training dict with output values and train.
-(Done)
-	* Also be able to record normally into training dict after this.
-(Done)
 	* Ensure all instruments range from 0 127.
 	* Make a model 4, 5 and 6 which are class, reg, and hybrid with GnP functionality.
 	* Workthrough
 		* 2 dicts, gnp_training_data, final_training_data.
 (Done)
 		* Record button is pressed.